 - Drizzle the top with the olive oil and sprinkle with a little bit of kosher salt and black pepper.

 - Bake at 400 for approximately 20 minutes, or until edges of pastry are golden brown.

-- To trim asparagus, hold it in the middle and grab the tough end.
+- To trim asparagus: hold it in the middle and grab the tough end.
 Bend, and snap! (anyone catch that reference?)
 It will snap at the place where it becomes less tough.
-Then, you can arrange them and trim them to a uniform size if you want to.
+Then, if you want, you can arrange them and trim them to a uniform size.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.

 This recipe originally appeared on Bowl of Delicious in April 2014 as “Asparagus Tart with Goat Cheese and Gruyere.”
 It has been edited with new photos, simpler ingredients, and clearer recipe instructions.